 - PlantFusion Amino Acid Infused Protein Blend: (Pea Protein Isolate, Artichoke Protein, Organic Sprouted Amaranth Powder, Organic Sprouted Quinoa Powder, Whole Algae Protein) Providing 4,500 mg BCAAs (L-Isoleucine, L- Leucine and L-Valine) and 3,350 mg L-Glutamine.
 Natural Flavor, Stevia Extract Powder, Silica, Guar gum, Lucum powder, Luo Han Guo extract, Yacon powder.

-The pricing score lets you quickly judge how expensive a protein powder is, relative to other options.
+The pricing score that I’ve come up with lets you quickly judge how expensive a protein powder is, relative to other options.

 A score of 25 means that it’s very cheap, while a score of 0 means it’s very expensive.